openneuropet/PET2BIDS/paper.md

 checks that the full BIDS specification is respected (correct metadata but also consistency of metadata values for the different metadata keys) and updates the JSON file.

-_Spreadsheet conversion_: tabular data formats (excel, csv, tsv, bld) are ubiquitous in the PET community in particular to (a) keep track of radiotracer information injected per participant and (b) recording of time and radiotracer concentration from the blood sampling.
-To facilitate conversion to BIDS, dedicated functions were created to (i) convert pre-formatted tabular data to JSON files, (ii) use preformatted tabular data to update JSON files, and (iii) convert a tabular PMOD file to a blood.tsv file
+_Spreadsheet conversion_: tabular data formats (xls, xlsx, csv, tsv, bld) are ubiquitous in the PET community in particular to (a) keep track of radiotracer information injected per participant and (b) recording of time and radiotracer concentration from the blood sampling.
+To facilitate conversion to BIDS, dedicated functions were created to (i) convert pre-formatted tabular data to JSON files, (ii) use pre-formatted tabular data to update JSON files, and (iii) convert a tabular PMOD file to a blood.tsv file
 (PMOD being a popular commercial pharmacokinetic modelling software [@Burger1997]).

 # Acknowledgements